Travel in Austria

 Shopping City Süd (SCS)

-This is the most recommended shopping complex, and it even has a Primark!
-Located 5 kilometers outside the city, south of Vienna, between two small villages called Vösendorf and Wiener Neudorf, lies a gigantic shopping city – the largest in Austria!
-The complex spans a huge area of 173,000 square meters (so get your comfortable walking shoes ready!) and includes over 330 stores, restaurants, and cafes (prepare your wallet and savings!).
-The complex is covered and very convenient.
-On rainy and cold days, and especially on weekends, thousands of people flock here for a truly indulgent shopping spree.
-Among the stores you’ll find there are: Primark, Peek&Cloppenburg, Michael Kors, Mango, Intimissimi, Humanic, Rituals, Thomas Sabo, and many more stores!
+This is the most highly recommended shopping center, and it even has a Primark!
+Located about 5 kilometers south of Vienna, between the small villages of Vösendorf and Wiener Neudorf, it is the largest shopping destination in Austria.
+The complex covers an impressive 173,000 square meters and features over 330 shops, restaurants, and cafés, so be sure to bring comfortable shoes and a ready wallet.
+Fully covered and convenient, it attracts thousands of visitors on rainy or cold days, especially on weekends.
+Among the stores you’ll find there are: Peek&Cloppenburg, Michael Kors, Mango, Humanic, Rituals, Thomas Sabo, and many more stores!
 You can find the full list here.

 Opening Hours: